kylebarron/parquet-wasm/README.md

 # `parquet-wasm`

-WebAssembly bindings to read and write the Parquet format to Apache Arrow.
+WebAssembly bindings to read and write the [Apache Parquet](https://parquet.apache.org/) format to and from [Apache Arrow](https://arrow.apache.org/).

-This is designed to be used alongside a JavaScript [Arrow](https://arrow.apache.org/) implementation, such as the canonical [JS Arrow library](https://arrow.apache.org/docs/js/) or potentially [`arrow-wasm`](https://github.com/domoritz/arrow-wasm).
+This is designed to be used alongside a JavaScript Arrow implementation, such as the canonical [JS Arrow library](https://arrow.apache.org/docs/js/).

-Including all compression codecs, the generated brotli-encoded WASM bundle is 881KB.
+Including all compression codecs, the brotli-encoded WASM bundle is 881KB.

 ## Install